TheAgilityCollective/DNA/_docs/unconference.md

 > The break in the middle is very important.
 Quite often some hairy complicated issue is uncovered on day 1, then day 2 people are chatting about while doing touristy things, and over dinner, and sleeping on it, etc. Then on day 3 we get back together and have lots of ideas and insights, and can make good decisions!

-Here's a summary of what we typically do on a conference day:
+Here's a summary of what to expect on a conference day:

 ### 1. Do some lightning talks, or short team-building activities to get everyone inspired